 There’s no issue in backing up your Macs internal SSD drive to an external hard drive.

-What If The Drive You Want To Use Isn’t Formatted As HFS+
+What If The Drive You Want To Use Isn’t Formatted As APFS or HFS+

-If you’ve files already on there you want to keep.
+If you’ve files already on your external disk you want to keep.
 Then copy them off first.

 And if your drive is large enough.
-You can create a formatted section of the drive for your Time Machine Backups.
+You can use Disk Utility to create a formatted section.
+A partition on your drive dedicated to your Time Machine Backups.
 And another section to store other specific files you want.

 What If My Macs External Drive For Time Machine Is NTFS Formatted?

-NTFS is a file format for Windows PCs.
-Mac can read NTFS formatted drives but can’t write to them.
+NTFS is a file format for a Windows PC.
+A Mac can read a NTFS drive.
+But can’t write to it.